LAHVIG/Pass_man_test/README.md

 # Password Manager run locally
 Don't actually use this.
-It's really insecure
+It's really insecure.
+Like Lahvig.